dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Overview**

-Welcome to my analysis of the **2011 TOUR Championship**.
+Welcome to my analysis of the **2011 TOUR Championship** at [East Lake Golf Club](https://www.eastlakegolfclub.com/course/).
 With an interest in sports analytics, the primary aspiration is to contribute meaningful insights to the golf community.
 To get a better feel for the visual details, I encourage you to check out the interactive visuals on  [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)

 ## **Notes**